 Of course, the final plot twists do let the director regain control, or even shatter our expectations, but unfortunately we are far away from the story by that point.
 Spoor was supposed to be a full-blown thriller and eco-crime story, but ended up being a merry story about a black-and-white world with the utopian idea that this world is easy to repair.

 - Spoor (Pokot), Directed by Agnieszka Holland, Kasia Adamik.
 Screenplay by Agnieszka Holland, Olga Tokarczuk.
-Starring: Agnieszka Mandat, Jakub Gierszał, Wuktor Zborowski, Borys Szyc.
+Starring: Agnieszka Mandat, Jakub Gierszał, Wiktor Zborowski, Borys Szyc.
 Release date: 24 February 2017.

 Written by Bartosz Staszczyszyn, translated by AS